-We were speaking specifically about those very trendy boutique studios in NYC that one sees on national television and print media almost daily.
+We were speaking specifically about the very trendy boutique studios that one sees on national television and print media almost daily.

 Initially, some participants in these classes might see a change in their bodies, especially if they weren’t as active prior to coming to cycling classes.
-But very soon, most of them will hit a plateau and will no longer see any changes or benefits.
-This is the reason why we get those supposed exercise experts and personal trainers making claims that “cardio is not good for you,” that it doesn’t burn fat or change the body, or that one is better off only doing weight training.
+But very soon, most will hit a plateau and will no longer see any changes or benefits.
+This is the reason why we get those supposed exercise experts and personal trainers making claims that “cardio is not good for you,” that it doesn’t burn fat or change the body, or that you are better off ditching the cardio and only doing weight training.
 These kinds of classes, and the students who pour out of there with no changes in their bodies despite daily, fanatic attendance, only fuel their misguided claims.
-Dr. Jennifer Klau and I had a discussion about these fallacies last year, specifically addressing a popular online “expert’s” claim that “Spinning” is bad for you.
+Dr. Jennifer Klau and I had a discussion about these fallacies last year, specifically addressing a popular online “expert’s” claim that “Spinning is bad for you.”

-They do have a point, however, if they are only exposed to people who attend those types of classes in which the instructor doesn’t adhere to scientifically proven cycling training principles.
-In other words, the trendy fads that lift weights and dance and flop around on the bikes.
-Ultimately, this style of cycling class is not doing what they purport, and may be a waste of time.
-Yet, everyone knows how popular they are and crowds around the world are clamoring to get in, and facilities are insisting their instructors teach this way.
+They do have a point, however, if they are only exposed to people who attend those types of classes where the instructor doesn’t adhere to scientifically proven cycling training principles.
+In other words, the classes that lift weights and dance and flop around on the bikes.
+Ultimately, this style of cycling class is not doing what they purport and may be a waste of time.
+Yet, everyone knows how popular they are and crowds around the world are clamoring to get in; some facilities are even insisting their instructors teach this way.

 It’s up to you.
 If you want to waste that 45–60 minutes in your cycling class, then go ahead and do the following:

 - pedal real fast (>110 rpm) with no or super low resistance

 - pedal super slow (<55 rpm) with very high resistance

 - lift weights on the bike